 Bomb damage in the Manchester blitz

 These children had grown up with the smog-ridden, bomb-scarred landscapes of working-class Manchester and Salford, which Robert Burke conjured when he described how they had all breathed brick dust for eight years before their visit to Switzerland.
 Robert, born in the central Manchester district of All Saints, described himself as being in a fairly bad state, ‘even though I lived within walking distance to the world famous eye hospital in Newton St, Hulme, I still suffered from Powks, styes, cysts on the face, boils anaemia, weight loss.
 I wasn’t alone either, hundreds of other children from M/cr and Salford suffered‘.

-Switzerland stayed all the more vivid in memory because of such stark material contrasts, an ‘enchanted encounter’ with new physical sensations; a short-lived taste of an imagined perfect childhood.
-The journey through the mountainous countryside, described as ‘awe inspiring’, encouraged allusions to Hollywood and intimated a sense of monochrome transforming into technicolor.
-Maureen Fishwick, who stayed with a very wealthy family, was overcome by the luxury of their home, overlooking snow-capped mountains.
+Switzerland stayed all the more vivid in memory because of such stark material contrasts, an ‘enchanted encounter’ with new physical sensations and a short-lived taste of an imagined perfect childhood.
+The journey through the mountainous countryside, which Maureen described as ‘awe inspiring’, encouraged allusions to Hollywood and intimated a sense of monochrome transforming into technicolor.
+Maureen stayed with a very wealthy family and was overcome by the luxury of their home, which overlooked snow-capped mountains.
 She had ‘seen Shirley Temple movies’ before but didn’t know that people really lived in such beautiful homes’.
 The house where Joe Littler stayed seemed to him ‘to have ‘the qualities of a palace’, with a garden ‘at least the size of a football pitch’, his bedroom as big as the downstairs area of his own home in Manchester.

 For others, however, memories were more of feeling safe.
 Robert Burke described how ‘despite being only 8 years old I still remember the feeling of security, warmth and well-being that I had never felt before’.